olizzh0105/review-data-source-analysis/assessment.md

 Initial practical testing showed relatively consistent public-page retrieval for the Apple App Store representative page.

-However, the lightweight HTML extraction test did not successfully identify individual review blocks using the tested selectors.
-This suggests that basic public-page access is relatively stable, but structured review extraction may require a different extraction method or data-access approach.
+During manual DOM inspection, individual review containers were identified using review-specific attributes.
+The selector `div[aria-labelledby^='review-']` was then tested against the HTML returned through Python `requests`.

+The lightweight extraction test successfully identified eight candidate review blocks.
+The extracted content included review titles, dates, reviewer information, ratings, and written user feedback.

+This suggests that, for the representative page tested, Apple App Store reviews were compatible with a lightweight `requests` and `BeautifulSoup` extraction approach.

+However, the current test used only one representative application.
+Additional testing across multiple applications and repeated runs would still be required before assuming that the same structure is consistently reusable.

-**Assessment: High for owned apps; Medium for public-page collection in limited testing**
+**Assessment: High for owned apps; Medium to High for public-page collection in limited testing**

 #### Restrictions and Operational Risk